Police in California aren’t immune from certain misconduct lawsuits, high court rules

 A lawyer representing Riverside County in the case did not immediately respond to a request for comment Friday.

-This particular case centered on Jose Leon, who was shot and killed in 2017 southeast of Los Angeles in Riverside County.
-His wife Dora Leon sued the county for negligence and emotional distress after she said deputies left her husband’s naked body lying with his genitals exposed.
-Dora Leon’s case was dismissed by lower courts that ruled state law provides immunity to law enforcement officers and agencies for police conduct during investigations.
+This particular case centered on Jose Leon, who was shot and killed by a neighbor in 2017 southeast of Los Angeles in Riverside County.
+Shortly after sheriff’s deputies arrived at the shooting, they heard several gunshots nearby and dragged Leon’s body behind a police vehicle, causing his pants to fall down and exposing his genitals, according to the lawsuit.
+His wife Dora Leon sued the county for negligence and emotional distress, saying police had left her husband’s naked body in plain view for hours.
+The case was dismissed by lower courts that ruled state law provides immunity to law enforcement officers and agencies for police conduct during investigations.

 The Supreme Court reinstated Dora Leon’s lawsuit.
 Kruger wrote that the lower courts’ decision was wrong, saying police investigations cannot be interpreted as part of the prosecution process.